What Causes Concrete Spalling?

 Surface Patching Method:

-Our concrete professionals will remove any loose concrete, prepare the surface, and fill in the chipped area with a patching compound.
+Our concrete professionals will remove any loose concrete, prepare the surface, and fill in the chipped areas with a patching compound.
 After the curing time is complete, a sealant will be applied to help prevent future surface damage.

 Concrete Resurfacing Method: